openmsi/openmsipython/README.md

     `brew install FreeTDS`
     `pip3 install pymssql`

-**Install** openmsi:
+#### 7. **Install** openmsipython:

     `pip install .`
     `cd ..`

-####Installation Completion Note:
-**This completes installation on an M1 Mac and will give you access to several new console commands to run openmsipython applications, as well as any of the other modules in the `openmsipython` package.
 If you'd like to be able to make changes to the `openmsipython` code without reinstalling, you can include the `--editable` flag in the `pip install` command.
-If you'd like to run the automatic code tests, you can install the optional dependencies needed with `pip install .[all]` with or without the `--editable` flag.**
+If you'd like to run the automatic code tests, you can install the optional dependencies needed with `pip install .[all]` with or without the `--editable` flag.

+#### Installation Completion Note:

+**This completes installation and will give you access to several new console commands to run `OpenMSIPython` applications, as well as any of the other modules in the `openmsipython` package.**

 If you like, you can check your installation with: